The Trauma of Having a Parent with BPD

-Having a parent with BPD can bring unspeakably painful trauma; Because of their immaturity and instability, they may stop you from separating from them, suppress your emotional expression, and hamper your development and growth.
+Having a parent with BPD, a BPD mother or father, can bring unspeakably painful trauma; Because of their immaturity and instability, they may stop you from separating from them, suppress your emotional expression, and hamper your development and growth.
 However, having a parent with BPD does not mean you are destined to the same fate.
 You absolutely have the strengths and freedom now to free yourself from the cage of control and engulfment, and to reclaim freedom and health.

-Does your parent often have exaggerated emotional responses?
+Does your BPD father or mother often have exaggerated emotional responses?
 Could minor incidents set off disproportionate reactions like an angry outburst?

 Have you been consciously or unconsciously ‘trained’ from a young age to tip-toe around your parents, or to mind-read what they are thinking, to not provoke an emotional spiral?